 lcon Item Description 1 Microphone Internal digital microphone for sound recording.
 2 Webcam shutter Slide the shutter to the left to cover the webcam.
 Slide right to open it.
 3 Webcam Web camera for video communication, and detects Infrared signal for face authentication.
 A light next to the webcam indicates that the webcam is active.
-4 Infrared LED Emits Infrared light for the webcam and face authentication.
+4 Infrared LED (optional) Emits Infrared light for the webcam and face authentication.
+5 Screen Displays computer output, supports touch or non-touch option.